I'm Roger Hedgecock in for Rush today and tomorrow.

 He was picked up on the other side by a van, and they all believed he had a gun.

-There wasn't any cover up.
+There wasn't any cover-up.

-There was no need, and the manuals say that they were right.
+And the manuals say that they were right.

-So it isn't a cover up and there aren't lies.
+So it isn't a cover-up, and there aren't lies.

 All right, let me take a break.

-We'll be back on the rush show after this.
+We'll be back on the Rush Show after this.

 The wait is over.